mleavens/mleavens/README.md

 - 👋 Hi, I’m Megan! 🪴
 - 👀 I’m interested in all things web dev and finding the next peak to climb! 🏔
 - 🏫 I'm a full time graduate student, studying Web and Mobile Application Development.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning React and PHP.
 - 📫 How to reach me: twitter - @meglevdev

 <!---